Scille/parsec-cloud/docs/rfcs/old/0031-parsec-on-the-web.md

 - first have to authenticate to the server to retrieve the encrypted DKF
 - then decrypt locally the DKF

-This way an attacker cannot just download the encrypted DKF and try to bruteforce it
+This way an attacker cannot just download the encrypted DKF and try to brute force it

 #### The recovery device